bitwala/coding-challenge/README.md

 This challenge is designed to evaluate your skills in building intuitive UIs, implementing navigation, and leveraging APIs in React Native.

-Here are three other ideas for tasks, considering the scope of the available endpoints and the 3-hour implementation window:
+Here are three other ideas for tasks:

 1. **Transaction Inspector**: Create an interface where users can input a transaction hash.
 Use the `getTransaction`, `getTransactionStatus`, `getTransactionHex`, and `getTransactionMerkleProof` endpoints to fetch and display comprehensive transaction details.